-Learning is continuously evaluated internally and, externally, with national exams at the end of the 4th, 6th, 9th, 11th and, finally, 12th years.
-Individual parent meetings happen in the end of the school year.
-At this point, the teacher has a private talk with the parents of each child, about the child’s progression, the activities and work done, etc.
+Learning is continuously evaluated internally and, externally, with national exams at the end of the 4th, 6th, 9th, 11th, and, finally, 12th years.
+Individual parent meetings happen at the end of the school year.
+At this point, the teacher has a private talk with the parents of each child, about the child’s progression, the activities, and work done, etc.

 Does the curriculum include foreign languages, sports and music?

-English education starts on the 3rd year.
-A second foreign language (french, Spanish or German) begins on the 7th year.
-Music and sports start on the 5th year, though there is an artistic/motor subject from year one.
-For example, our friend’s son is on his first year at school and has had swimming class, sports in a gymnasium and drama class.
+English education starts in the 3rd year.
+A second foreign language (French, Spanish or German) begins in the 7th year.
+Music and sports start in the 5th year, though there is an artistic/motor subject from year one.
+For example, our friend’s son is in his first year at school and has had swimming class, sports in a gymnasium, and drama class.

 What is the school food like?

-School meals are healthy and balanced, including a daily soup, fish or meat as the main course, vegetables and carbohydrates.
-Seasonal fruit, jelly or yogurt are served as pudding.
+School meals are healthy and balanced, including daily soup, fish, or meat as the main course, vegetables, and carbohydrates.
+Seasonal fruit, jelly, or yogurt are served as pudding.

 The food is locally produced.
 And, at Antonio Bento Franco, the staff cooks in the school kitchen itself.
 Whereas, the primary school EB1, uses a catering service from the neighboring Malveira.

 Parents can obtain meal tickets in advance for under 1.5 euros each.
-There are also a vegetarian and a diet option available.
-The daily menu, and information on its nutritional value, is available online via the city hall website.
-Parents should go to the school office and fill up the form for the canteen in advance.
-You can pay for this service monthly in a cash point.
+There are also vegetarian and diet options available.
+The daily menu, and information on its nutritional value, are available online via the city hall website.
+Parents should go to the school office and fill-up the form for the canteen in advance.
+You can pay for this service monthly at a cash point.
 You can also top up your child’s meal card, then, book the meals online.

 How will my child travel to school?

 Parents can also opt for a private school, although this is a less common option.
-Having said that, the Colegio Miramar is a popular choice among children living in Santo Isidoro, a neighbouring freguesia to Ericeira.
-The private school also welcomes students from Ericeira, Encarnacao and Sobral da abelheira and has capacity for 1320 children from the 5th year on wards.
+Having said that, the Colegio Miramar is a popular choice among children living in Santo Isidoro, a neighboring freguesia to Ericeira.
+The private school also welcomes students from Ericeira, Encarnacao, and Sobral da Abelheira and has a capacity for 1320 children from the 5th year onwards.

 Most children’s nurseries in Ericeira are private, however, you can opt for one of the two local IPSS nurseries.
 These institutions are halfway between public and private and include the Centro Social da Ericeira in town, and CEBI in Fonte Boa dos Nabos, 2.5 km from the center of Ericeira.

-The IPSSs are well disputed, and it is commun for parents to enroll their children well before birth, because working moms need to go back to work when baby is 4 or 5 months old.
+The IPSSs are well disputed, and it is common for parents to enroll their children well before birth because working moms need to go back to work when the baby is 4 or 5 months old.